Run to You (Bryan Adams song): Release and reception

 "Run to You" was released worldwide on October 18, 1984, and became one of the most successful songs from Reckless on the American rock charts and arguably one of Bryan Adams's most recognizable and popular songs.
 It was his first number one song on the Billboard Top Rock Tracks chart, a position it held for four weeks.
 It also reached number six on the Billboard Hot 100.
 "Run to You" reached the top 20 on the Canadian singles chart and remained there for seven weeks, peaking at number four.
 It held the highest Canadian chart position Adams had attained at the time of release and became his third top-20 single in Canada.
 It was nominated for a Juno award for song of the year in Canada.
 "Run to You" was released the following month in Ireland and peaked at number eight and reached number 11 on the UK Singles Chart.
 It was his second single to chart in Europe.

 Billboard said it was "Full-blast rock" and that "Adams' raspy attack wrestles pop hooks into submission."
 Stewart Mason from AllMusic said "Run to You" was the first of the album's six top 30 hits, and in retrospect, "one of the weakest of the lot.
 Although the song has a thundering chorus, the kind that sounds truly excellent blasting through FM speakers, there is quite literally not much else to the song: of the song's nearly four-minute length, over half of the song is devoted to repeats of the chorus and an unimaginative instrumental breakdown that leads into a seemingly endless vamp on the chorus to fade."

 The long instrumental is indicative of the theme of the music video where the protagonist is serenading his guitar as the object of his affection.

 In 1984, the song was promoted heavily in an episode of the NBC sitcom Double Trouble.
-The song was also featured in the 2002 video game Grand Theft Auto: Vice City.
+The song was also featured in the action-adventure game Grand Theft Auto: Vice City (2002).